kingluddite/web-dev-notes/js/express/03-templates.md

 * Package Name: `Pug`

 #### block syntax
-If you indent, jade puts indented tag inside the tag above it as long as you indent your code properly, you don't have to add the closing tag (_big time saver_)
+* If you indent, jade puts indented tag inside the tag above it
+* As long as you indent your code properly, you don't have to add the closing tag (_big time saver_)

 Make sure it was properly installed by using `package.json`